Map Source: People Group location: IMB. Map geography: ESRI / GMI. Map design: Joshua Project.

 The Arabs are one of the largest and fastest growing ethnic groups in the world.
 Throughout Africa, Arabs are subdivided into thousands of ethnic groups and subgroups.
 These classifications are based primarily on geographical location, variations in their Islamic beliefs, and the Arabic dialect they speak.

-Coastal Arab villages consist of tiny houses that are situated closely together.
+Most of the Kenyan Arabs live in rural villages.
+They are primarily farmers and fishermen, although some who live in the cities may have other professions.
+The farmers grow cereal grains, vegetables, cotton, and raise livestock.
+Others have special skills as carpenters, barbers, or religious leaders; a few have become teachers or doctors.
+Those who are best known in this region are the merchants.
+Kenyan Arab villages consist of tiny houses that are situated closely together.
 The nature of the villages reflects the closeness of the families.
 The homes typically have dirt floors and are built with local products, generally mud brick.
 Family honor is very important, and each family member has a defined role according to Arab tradition.
 The family unit provides security during times of economic hardship and in old age.
 When young people leave their villages to find jobs in the towns or cities, the family socio-economic system is often weakened.

 Children are considered a great asset to the villages, since they are the future work force.
 They also provide social security for their parents and grandparents.
-The birth of children, especially boys, is cause for great celebration among the Coastal Arabs.
+The birth of children, especially boys, is cause for great celebration among the Kenyan Arabs.
 As soon as a baby is born, the name "Allah" is whispered in its ear so that this will be the first word the child hears.

 Boys and girls are raised together during early childhood; however, they receive very different treatment.
 Boys are shown much affection and are pampered by their mothers, while girls, though shown affection, are not pampered.
 The father is a stern disciplinarian to both his sons and daughters.
 At a very early age, boys are taken to the fields with their fathers and older brothers to help with the farming.
 The young boys are also taught to obey and respect older males.
 Girls stay at home to help their mothers cook and care for the younger children.

-Among the Coastal Arabs, marriages take place as a way to continue a family lineage or as a means of meeting a family's needs.
+Among the Kenyan Arabs, marriages take place as a way to continue a family lineage or as a means of meeting a family's needs.
 Since marriage is viewed as the union of two families rather than the union of two people, couples work hard to make their marriages successful.
 As a result, divorce is very rare.
-The Coastal Arabs tend to marry other Coastal Arabs and possibly Somalian Arabs, because they are proud of their heritage and desire to remain a closed group.
+The Kenyan Arabs tend to marry other Kenyan Arabs and possibly Somalian Arabs, because they are proud of their heritage and desire to remain a closed group.
 Although polygyny (having multiple wives) is accepted by Muslim Arabs, it is generally practiced by only the wealthier men whose first wives are barren, or those who desire to establish new family ties.

 The mosque is the center of Islamic worship.
 Men regularly attend the mosque for prayer services, but women rarely attend.
 While men worship at the mosques, women usually attend ceremonies conducted at home by female religious leaders.